ShatteredMirrorStudio/GASPALS_FilesOnly/README.md

 ## Features
 - First-Person GASP template with several camera and movement options.
 From creating static camera FPS character with GASP body, to fully dynamic and immersive parkour character.
 - Improved overlay system with separate Pose and Overlay layers.
-Easily combine base character pose and full body overlay to create a feminine character with a pistol.
+Easily combine base character pose and full body overlay.
 - ALS and City Sample poses and animations.
 Combine not only old ALS animations, but also newer CitySample poses and accessories.
 - Switching between FP and TP camera view.
 - Obligatory climb-anywhere traversal system.